- The Dojo

 Instructional aides and other products

 Toshishiro Obata Kaiso, chief instructor of Shinkendo and Aikibujutsu has published several books and videos that are recommended to supplement a student’s training.
 Shinkendo and Aikibujutsu t-shirts and overcoats are also available.
-All proceeds are used to support the International organisations.
+All proceeds are used to support the International organizations.

 The school has a library of books which are available for students to borrow with the intention of deepening their understanding of the philosophical, historical and technical aspects of the martial arts.